蒙巴登 | மவுண்ட்பேட்டன்

 Mountbatten CCL station is one of eleven stations along the Circle Line designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all shelterees during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

 Mountbatten MRT station has two exits at ground level (A and B), both of which offer barrier-free accessibility for the the disabled.

-Mountbatten station connects to several bus stops in the vicinity, Passenger pick-up points, as well as designated Park and Ride scheme carparks.
+Mountbatten station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There are five official bus stops linked to Mountbatten station.
 Additional bus stops are reflected to better represent transport connections.

 |B/s 1||80279 – Mountbatten Rd (Mountbatten Stn Exit B)||B||12, 14, 30, 158, 196, 401|